awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-al.md

 ```

 **Note**
-If you're unable to download the agent from the Region you specify, use one of the global URLs below\.
-Note that even though the following URLs show 'ec2\-downloads\-windows', these are the correct URLs for Linux operating systems\.
+If you are unable to download the agent from the Region you specify, use one of the global URLs below\.
+Even though the following URLs show 'ec2\-downloads\-windows', these are the correct URLs for Linux operating systems\.
 Intel 64\-bit \(x86\_64\)

   ```